vseryakov/backendjs/README.md

 * Can be used with any MVC, MVVC or other types of frameworks that work on top or with the Express server.
 * AWS supports is very well integrated including EC2, S3, DynamoDB, SQS and more.
 * Includes simple log watcher to monitor the log files including system errors.
+* Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.
-* Intergated very light unit testing facility which can be used to test modules and API requests
+* Integrated very light unit testing facility which can be used to test modules and API requests
 * Support runtime metrics about the timing on database, requests, cache, memory and request rate limit control
 * Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.